nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Assuming John Doe has `Ex01` assignment with a score of `5`.

 Calling `removeGrade name/John Doe assignment/Ex01` will remove the `Ex01` assignment from contact John Doe.
-Alternatively, `rg n/John Doe a/Ex01` will do the same with the shortcut command and paramter.
+Alternatively, `rg n/John Doe a/Ex01` will do the same with the shortcut command and parameter.

 Calling `removeGrade n/John Doe a/Ex01` again will throw an error since the assignment has already been removed.
 To add a new assignment, refer to [`addGrade`](#adding-grades-to-a-contact-addgrade) command above.